Chronic Illness – The Users Guide

 How do you manage living under these circumstances of Chronic Illness and pain?

 The challenges are enormous and not to be sidestepped.
-Let’s look at some of the downstream effects of these challenges – you will probably relate to.
+Let’s look at some of the downstream effects of these challenges – you will probably relate to some or many of them.

 Firstly, you may not feel well, in fact you may feel damned awful, and that is a challenge to the most resilient of people.
 It can get you down, because over time it wears you down.